tomskarning/summer-nail-salon/README.md

 # Summer Nail Salon
-An iOS game I bought from Flippa.com, and modified further.
+An iOS game I bought from Flippa.com a good while ago, and modified further.
 I've published it so that others who are interested may learn from it.

 ## Programming Language
 Objective-C.